 How to lower pH and Alkalinity

-Hands down, the most common acid in the pool business is Hydrochloric Acid, aka muriatic acid.
-Its formula is HCl, but in an aqueous form.
-"Aqueous" just means the substance can completely dissociate in water.
+Hands down, the most common acid in the pool business is Hydrochloric Acid (HCl), aka muriatic acid.
 As we have discussed in other articles, acids have a higher concentration of Hydrogen.
 Since its pH is less than 1.0 (<1.0 pH), muriatic acid is over a million times more acidic than neutral water (7.0 pH).
 This is one of the reasons why diluting acid is so important.
 Straight muriatic acid is so aggressive it can easily burn through flesh, metal and concrete.
 Plastic and glass can contain it, however.

 Another liquid acid used in the pool industry is Sulfuric Acid (or Sulphuric Acid).
 Its formula is H2SO4, which contains 2 Hydrogen, 1 Sulfur and 4 Oxygen.
 This is less common than muriatic, but is still readily available.
 Sulfuric acid also has a very low pH, and should be applied the same way, albeit with slightly different dosing.
 Note: The Orenda App only doses muriatic acid, not sulfuric.